HamzahS-101/my-devops-journey/Bash/Bash Battle Arena/README.md

   - Option 2: List running processes
   - Option 3: Check current shell

-- The `read -rp` command prompts the user to enter a choice, storing their input in the `choice` variable.
+- The `read -p` command prompts the user to enter a choice, storing their input in the `choice` variable.

 - The `case` statement evaluates the user's input and runs the corresponding command:
   - `df -h`: Displays disk space usage in a human-readable format if the user chooses option 1.